Guidance

 Work-based learning

-If an learner withdraws from their programme, they may still be entitled to Fees Free in the future.
+If a learner withdraws from their programme, they may still be entitled to Fees Free in the future.
 Any ongoing Fees Free entitlement depends on the amount of training they did before they withdrew.
 If the learner has not yet undertaken 24 months of training, or used $12,000, they will be able to use the remaining balance in the future.

 Residency